ipa-rwu/buildbot-ros-docker/README.md

 ```

 * Save public.key and signing.key in folder "ros-repository-docker"
+* Add your OathToken from github to `buildbot-ros-docker/buildbot-ros/secret/OathToken` file
 * modify environment parameter in buildbot-ros/docker and ros-repository-docker
+	* Edit ros-repository-docker/env.sh file
+	* Edit docker/env.sh
+* buildbot need to access your github repository.
+So it will add your ssh in its running environment.
+You can find it is defined in start.sh.
+Make sure the path of ssh key is right.
 * Run start.sh
 ```
 sh start.sh